Waterloo Co‑operative Residence Inc.: History

 Despite some debt, plans were drawn up to build four more three-storey buildings on 2.5 acres of land that WCRI acquired at 280 Phillip Street.
 A $2.5 million mortgage was secured, and construction began early in 1968.
+The co-op sold the last of its houses in 1976.
+In 1986, the co-op invested $6.5 million to develop a 94-unit apartment complex, consisting of three buildings.
+In 1993, an apartment basement space was converted into the Weaver's Arms Pub, the first student-owned pub in Canada.

 In 1993, WCRI owned 12 buildings and had assets of more than $15 million.
 At that time it was one of three Ontario student housing co-ops that offered to lend money to The Triangle Housing Co-op, which was started in 1990 by students from Concordia and McGill universities, the Universite du Quebec a Montreal, and the Quebec Public Interest Research Group.
 The WCRI loan was contingent upon the Quebec students also securing a mortgage from a local caisse populaire, and a mortgate guaranteed from the Canada Mortgage and Housing Corp.

 In 2003, the City of Waterloo reclassified the WCRI lands at 280 Phillip Street as Residential (from Industrial).

+By 2006, WCRI had 972 members and was the largest student co-op in Canada, the second largest in North America.

 During the Covid-19 pandemic, WCRI rented the 105-bed Dag Hammarskjold residence to the Region of Waterloo as short-term accommodations for people experiencing homelessness.
 The site was funded by the region and allowed people to keep physically distant from others while also offering food, harm reduction supplies and support to find permanent housing.